 Who does it affect?

-Local Housing Allowance only applies to claimants in private rented property.
+Local Housing Allowance only applies to claimants in a private rented property.

 Local Housing Allowance does not apply to you if: